element-hq/ems-docs/src/Discord-Bridge.md

 First, you need to register a Discord application for your bridge.
 Discord applications can be registered and managed in the [Discord Developer Portal](https://discord.com/developers/applications/).

-1. Click on the "New Application" button in the upper right corner.
+1. Click on the `New Application` button in the upper right corner.
-1. Give it a name (visible when authorizing the bridge), read Discord's Terms and click "Create".
+1. Give it a name (visible when authorizing the bridge), read Discord's Terms and click `Create`.
 1. Note the Client ID.
 It's required for the bridge.
-1. Navigate to the "Bot" tab.
+1. Navigate to the `Bot` tab.
 The navigation can be found on the left.
-1. Click "Add Bot".
-You may also need to click "Yes, do it!" to confirm your action.
+1. Click `Add Bot`.
+You may also need to click `Yes, do it!` to confirm your action.
 1. Note the Bot Token.
 It's required for the bridge.

 ### Connect Discord server(s)

 You need to authorize your Discord App to each Discord server you wish to bridge.
 Give the following URL to a Discord server admin, if you aren't the Discord server admin.

 The authorization URL is `https://discordapp.com/api/oauth2/authorize?client_id=YOUR_CLIENT_ID&scope=bot&permissions=607250432`.
-Replace "YOUR_CLIENT_ID" with your Client ID mentioned above.
+Replace `YOUR_CLIENT_ID` with your Client ID mentioned above.

 ## Usage